dhbw-ka-pm/mentalmodels-for-teams/eisenhower_matrix/eisenhower.md

 - Depending on the perspective and context, the tasks can be listed different
 - Not everyone likes to work in a synchronized, 100% structured way
 - Short, urgent tasks are left behind, even if their checking off the list helps with productivity
-- The use of the matrix on a daily basis can time-consuming
+- The use of the matrix on a daily basis can be time-consuming

+## Citicism to Eisenhower Principle

+- Basically the Einsenhower principle is "common sense".
+Altough the matrix could be helpful to visualize structurization
+- Individual motives for completion of a task are not adressed
+- It is often not enough to prioritise tasks idividually.
+It would be better to exchange in teams, like it is common in Scrum

 ## Sources